jamesbvaughan/jamesbvaughan.com/_drafts/college-advice.md

 waking up late.

-I've taken a bit of an extreme approach to this by most people's standards and have been trying to get in bed between 9pm and 10pm and then waking up at 5am.
+I've taken a bit of an extreme approach to this by most people's standards and have been trying to get in bed between 9 p.m. and 10 p.m. and then waking up at 5 a.m..
 I've shifted most of the work that I used to do at night to the mornings and for me, this feels way more productive.
 Where I was constantly distracted by Facebook, Reddit, and YouTube late at